aliemregk/aliemregk/README.md

 ### Hi there 👋, I'am Ali Emre

 ### About Me
 Hello, I am Ali Emre Gök.
-I graduated from Computer Engineering in 2022 and I'm interested in web programming.
+I graduated from Computer Engineering in 2022 and I am doing a master's degree in the same field.

-- 🔭 I’m currently working on a Spring Boot & Angular project.
+- 🔭 I’m currently working on a Deep Learning project.
-- 🌱 I’m currently learning Spring and Angular.
+- 🌱 I’m currently learning Python & Deep Learning.
 - 📫 How to reach me:

 <a href="https://www.linkedin.com/in/ali-emre-gok/"><img src="https://img.shields.io/badge/linkedin-2867B2?style=for-the-badge&logo=linkedin&logoColor=white"></a>